How to Prepare Your Resume for a Remote Work Position

 You’re probably noticing a trend at this point: provide a photo, write a description, and provide specific employment information.
 We reached out to some of our past top performing profiles for permission to share.
 Check them out below!

-Hannah checked all three boxes: she has a photo that clearly shows her face, she has a description, and she has detailed information about her work history.
-Plus, she made it even easier for employers to check out companies she has worked with by providing their URLs
+This candidate checked all three boxes: she has a photo that clearly shows her face, she has a description, and she has detailed information about her work history.

 I got my job with very quickly (within a week) after applying through HireMyMom!
 I believe the key was really that online resume and me emailing the company to stand out.
 I also mentioned their website and how much I loved what their business was about in that initial email.
 I believe anything to stand out like that is good…When I am looking for jobs my go to is ALWAYS HireMyMom.com.
 I also tell ALL my friends about it because I believe HireMyMom makes it so easy for moms to stand out in the online/remote workforce.”

 Now, we understand that some people do not want to share their photo online, and that’s okay!
-We suggest providing further information to interest employers so they are blown away by your experience and skills, like Sara’s profile below; Sara also went the extra mile to provide how many years of experience she has for specific skills.
+We suggest providing further information to interest employers so they are blown away by your experience and skills.

 There you have it!
 A profile does act as a résumé, so you should fill it out accordingly, but it also gives you more space than a typical résumé so you can go into a little more detail.